Using CLI Proxy API to Optimize AI Costs and Integrations

 Step 1: Log In

-Authenticate using your Google account:
+Authenticate with your Google account:

 ./cli-proxy-api --login